On first-species counterpoint theory: First-species Renaissance counterpoint

 \subsection{Admitted successors}

-We finally can obtain the list of admitted successors, by directly using Equation~\eqref{presuc} for each contrapuntal symmetry $h$ obtained in Section~\ref{countsym}; see Table \ref{tab:adsu}.
-In this table we can appreciate the utility of the maximization criterion (Theorem~\ref{max}).
-The contrapuntal symmetries $e^{6\epsilon}(1+6\epsilon)$ (three times) and $e^{6\epsilon}(7+6\epsilon)$ (three times) are equal to the identity modulo $6$, and the contrapuntal symmetries $e^{8\epsilon}(5+8\epsilon)$ (two times) and $e^{8\epsilon}(5+4\epsilon)$ (two times) are equal to the identity modulo $4$.
-In these cases, the criterion was used to discard many symmetries $h$ such that the cardinalities of the associated deformed consonances sets $h(K[\epsilon])\cap K[\epsilon]$ were not maximum.
+We can finally obtain the list of admitted successors, by directly using Equation~\eqref{presuc} for each contrapuntal symmetry $h$ obtained in Section~\ref{countsym}; see Table \ref{tab:adsu}.

-On the other hand, the \textbf{prohibition of parallel fifths} is an important conclusion that we can draw from the table.
-In fact, the consonance $7\epsilon$ has as set of admitted successors $\mathbb{Z}_{12}+(K\setminus\{7\})\epsilon$, that is, any interval can follow a fifth, except a fifth.
-In the following section, we show that the predictions of the model are congruent with the examples from \cite{Fux}.
-However, a rigorous comparison between the allowances/prohibitions of the model and Fux is to be eventually communicated, because the study mentioned in \cite[Section~31.4.1]{MazzolaTopos} was not published.
+The \textbf{prohibition of parallel fifths} is an important conclusion that we can draw from the table.
+In fact, the consonance $7\e$ has as set of admitted successors $\mathbb{Z}_{12}+(K\setminus\{7\})\e$, that is, any interval can follow a fifth, except a fifth.